dyama/siren/README.md

 ------------------------------------------------------------

-siren is a simple CAD viewer for Microsoft Windows. siren makes you some useful and quickly operations.
+siren is a simple CAD viewer for Microsoft Windows. siren makes your some useful and quickly operations.

  How to build
 ------------------------------------------------------------